ezocher/VR-for-Seniors/README.md

 ## Recommendations
 ### For VR / AR Classes
 The materials shared here are for a six hour class (4 meetings of 1 1/2 hours) where I spend 2 hours on lectures and 4 hours with the students using VR/AR.
-About 1/2 hour of the lecture material focuses on logistics and safety (e.g. the Buddy System) and I have pulled it out into a seperate presentation (TBD).
+About 1/2 hour of the lecture material focuses on logistics and safety (e.g. the Buddy System) and I have pulled it out into a seperate presentation ([here](Lecture-presentations/Buddy-system-safety-comfort.pdf)).

 ### For VR Exposure/Experience Programs
 I have had the most success (and users have had the most enjoyment) across all age groups and technical abilities with the Oculus Go.
 Having a single controller is easier for beginning users and being seated for their first VR experiences is a comfortable way to start for all age groups.